 Liz Chibucos is a composer, songwriter, performer, educator and sound engineer residing in Portland, OR.
 Raised in a family that valued diversity, advocacy and participation, she has been protesting and rallying for democratic principles and social justice ever since she was a young child.

 Liz is an active and prolific member of the Portland music community, performing in projects such as Far Out West, The Student Loan Stringband, Ashleigh Flynn and the Riveters, Tara Velarde and Laura Ivancie.
-She also runs sound at The Goodfoot Lounge and has assisted fellow performers with booking and touring.
+She also runs sound at The Goodfoot Lounge, teaches private lessons through Montavilla Guitar Studio, and has assisted fellow performers with booking and touring.